Maseno-Debate/MasenoLawtomator/CONTRIBUTING.md

 # 📢 **MasenoLawtomator Contribution Guidelines (Betty-Inspired Style)**

 Thank you for your interest in contributing to **MasenoLawtomator**!
 This project provides legal automation tools for Maseno University LLB students.
-Contributions—including VBA macros, Google Apps Scripts, or documentation—are welcome.
+Contributions (including VBA macros, Google Apps Scripts, or any other documentation suggestions) are welcome.

 All code **should follow Betty-inspired principles**: clear, consistent, and maintainable formatting, proper indentation, meaningful naming, and thorough commenting.